OffchainLabs/arbitrum-docs/arbitrum-docs/bold/concepts/bold-technical-deep-dive.md

 - **OneStepProver:** A set of contracts that implement a miniature `WASM` VM capable of executing one-step-proofs of computation of the L2 state transition function.
 This is implemented in Solidity and already exists on Ethereum.
 No changes to the `OSP` contracts are needed for BoLD.

-**Bonding:** Participants in the protocol need to bond a certain amount of `ETH` (`WETH` is used in the BoLD testnet) to gain the privilege of posting assertions to the rollup contracts by locking up an `ETH` bond in the protocol contracts.
+**Bonding:** Participants in the protocol need to bond a certain amount of `ETH` (`WETH` is used in the BoLD testnet) to gain the privilege of posting assertions to the Rollup contracts by locking up an `ETH` bond in the protocol contracts.
 Whenever someone wants to challenge an assertion, they must also place a smaller bond called a challenge bond in their challenge.
 Bonds, their rationale, and magnitude will be covered in greater detail in the specifications section.

 ### Off-chain components